 If you have a problem with your foundation, we can help.
 At The Basement Doctor of Cincinnati, we offer free, no-obligation foundation repair quotes within our Ohio and Indiana service area.
 Each free quote includes an on-site inspection, personal consultation, and written estimate.

 To schedule your free quote, call or e-mail us today!
-We proudly serve Hamilton, Dayton, Cincinnati, surrounding areas such as Middletown, New Albany, Loveland, Fairfield, West Chester, Fairborn, Jeffersonville, and nearby.
+We proudly serve Hamilton, Dayton, Cincinnati, surrounding areas such as Middletown, Fairfield, Loveland, Covington, KY, Fort Michell, KY, Mason, West Chester, and nearby.